criteo/consul-templaterb/TemplateAPI.md

 ## templates

 It returns list of templates evaluated by this instance of consul-templaterb.
-Information returned is an array of elements where elements are `[template_name, template_destination, args]`.
+Information returned is an array of elements where elements are `[template_name, template_destination, args, tinfo]`.

+The object tinfo['ready'] will be always true when rendered in a files are written once all templates are rendered, however, its value might be wrong when first complete rendering has not yet occured.

 <details><summary>Example</summary>
 <div class="samples">